OpenIPC/divinus/README.md

 _✔️ - supported, ↻ - in development, ✗ - unsupported, ⁿ/ₐ - not supported by hardware_

-_* At the moment, only text overlays are handled, eventually bitmaps, matricial formats and covers are to follow_
+_* At the moment, only text and 24-bit/32-bit bitmap overlays are handled, eventually matricial formats and covers are to follow_

 [^1]: Hi3516CV300 and Hi3516EV100
 [^2]: Hi3516AV300, Hi3516CV500 and Hi3516DV300